In This Article Expand or collapse the "in this article" section Sexualities in Latin America and the Caribbean

 Introduction

-As elsewhere around the globe, diverse sexual practices and identities are found throughout Latin America and the Caribbean.
-During the last few decades, scholars and activists have come to view sexuality as critical to our understanding of difference and inequality across societies and through time.
+As elsewhere around the globe, diverse sexual practices, expressions, and subjectivities are found throughout Latin America and the Caribbean.
+During the last several decades, scholars and activists have come to view sexuality as critical to our understanding of difference and inequality across societies and through time.
 Like gender and race, sexuality is generally understood to be historically and culturally constructed, rather than as an essential and unchanging feature of human societies.
-Because attention to sexuality emerged principally from those concerned that heteronormative sexuality had been taken for granted and non-heteronormative sexuality had been viewed as deviant or as playing a minor part in Latin America and the Caribbean, recent scholarship has more often examined underrepresented groups, including lesbian, gay, bisexual, and transgender sexualities.
-In some times and places, where global, Western identity categories may be unknown or little used, it is more accurate to refer to same-sex sexualities.
-In what follows, themes taken up include foundational and historical works; ethnographic and cultural studies; research relating to gay men’s, lesbians’, and transgender experiences, reproductive health, and human immunodeficiency virus/acquired immunodeficiency syndrome (HIV/AIDS); sex work and tourism; social movements; and transnational currents in Latin American and Caribbean sexualities.
+Because attention to sexuality emerged principally from those concerned that heteronormative sexuality had been taken for granted, and non-heteronormative sexuality had been viewed as deviant or as playing a minor part in Latin America and the Caribbean, recent sexuality scholarship has more often examined underrepresented groups, including diverse and non-normative sexual orientations and gender identities.
+In what follows, themes taken up include Foundational Works and Overviews; Anthologies; Journals; Historical Approaches; Literary Studies; Culture and Society; Lesbian Identities and Experience; Gay Men’s Identities and Experiences; Queer Lives and Sexualities; Trans and Travesti Experiences and Gender Non-conformity; Sex Work and Sex Tourism; HIV/AIDS, Sexual Health, and Reproductive Politics; Sexual Citizenship and Social Movements; and Transnationalism, Migration, and Diaspora.
 A number of the works included here could be cross-referenced in several sections.
-There is broad coverage of this growing scholarship, but it is worth noting that books are privileged over articles, and there is greater attention to the social sciences, cultural studies, and history than to literature and the arts.
-While a somewhat greater number of works examine men’s lives than women’s lives, this trend reflects the more public lives of men as well as the state of research, which in the case of lesbian/gay/bisexual/transsexual (LGBT) and same-sex sexuality in general gives more attention to men’s than to women’s experiences.
+There is broad coverage of over four decades of scholarship.
+It is important to note that, over four decades, the language and categories for sexual orientation and gender identity have evolved, in society and in scholarship.
+Over time, categories once considered derogatory or offensive have been re-appropriated, while other terms that were once widely used have fallen out of favor.
+Changes in terminology speak to the dynamic and ever-evolving nature of the field.
+For the purposes of this article, the vocabulary and terminology of the reviewed work is used.
+Furthermore, it is worth noting that full-length monographs are privileged over articles, and there is an emphasis on English-language scholarship, and greater inclusion of scholarship in the humanistic social sciences, cultural studies, and history than from literature and the arts.
+Likewise, while a greater number of works examine men’s lives than women’s lives, this trend reflects the more public lives of men as well as the state of research, which for the case of LGBT studies traditionally gave more attention to gay men than to lesbian, bisexual, and trans experience and communities.
 For related works on women and gender in postcolonial Latin America, see the separate Oxford Bibliographies article on Gender in Postcolonial Latin America.

 Foundational Works and Overviews